IrinaMax/Demos/model-based-machine-learning/ReadMe.md

 ### Learning the Model Parameters using a Probabilisitic Programming Language

 For this case study, we shall use Stan to learn the model parameters.
-RStan is the R (<http://www.r-project.org/>) interface for Stan.
-Before installing rstan, follow this [link to get the prerequisites for installing RStan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started#prerequisites).
+Stan provides an R interface, RStan, which can be used to call Stan algorithms from within the [R programming lanuage](http://www.r-project.org/) Firstly, follow this [link to get the prerequisites for installing RStan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started#prerequisites).

 Then install the latest rstan package and the packages it depends on like this: